 Orvieto is arguably one of the prettiest communes in all of Umbria.
 This makes it a must-visit and easily one of the best places in Italy to experience whilst travelling by car.

-This stunning town is perched right up on top of a volcanic tuff the juts out of the Italian countryside.
+This stunning town is perched right up on top of a volcanic tuff that juts out of the Italian countryside.
 Take a wander through its cobbled streets, grab a homemade gelato and watch the sunset across the Umbrian countryside!

 Thinking of visiting Orvieto?
 Take a look at our itinerary.